 Braydon’s first roller coaster!
 The kid rides at Marineland are just the right size for a 5 year old.

 It can’t be all about the kids – right?

 After a full day of sightseeing and attractions, head to the Niagara Brewing Company for some tasty craft beer and food.
 It’s centrally located 200 metres from the falls, at the base of Clifton Hill.

 Have you read our series about drinking beer around the world?

 Have you visited the Rainforest Cafe?
 If not, you should.
 At least once.
 But only if you have kids.
 If you don’t have kids, it might get weird.

-The food is good, but you don’t go to the Rainforest Cafe for the food.
-You go for the unique experience.
+The food is decent, but you don’t go to the Rainforest Cafe for the food.

 The Niagara Falls Forest Cafe is located beside the Niagara Brewing Company – so you can do both!